lucasquemm/sr-backend-recruitment-test/README.md

 - Changing the scope of the project too much.

 ### What we would like to see

-- Unit and E2E tests;
+- Unit tests;
+- Audit logs.

+### What would be nice to see (if you have enough time)
+- The application deployed on AWS (preferred) or any other cloud service;
 - Using asynchronous jobs and/or queues to handle stuff;
 - Integration with external APIs;
-- Audit logs;
+- E2E tests.
-- The application deployed on AWS (preferred) or any other cloud service.

 > Please keep in mind that we’re not evaluating whether you can build up an application with a million complex features.
 Do what you can within your available time.
 However, remember that the more things you can show, the more points your test will potentially earn.